 Both the Lawyers Committee for Human Rights and Middle East Watch have called for the immediate release of the CDF political prisoners, medical attention to Aktham Nu'aissa and other prisoners who have suffered abuse, and investigations of the reports of mistreatment of prisoners.
 In the past, the government of Hafez Al-Assad has been unwilling to cooperate with international human rights groups.

 Fallout From Moustafa Akawi Case in Israel Continues

-The legal and political ramifications from the death of Moustafa Akawi in Israeli police custody in February (see the March 1992 Washington Report) continue to manifest themselves in domestic Israeli politics.
+The legal and political ramifications from the death of Moustafa Akawi in Israeli police custody in February (see the March 1992 Washington Report on Middle East Affairs,) continue to manifest themselves in domestic Israeli politics.
 Israel's defense of its security services and their use of "moderate physical pressure" will now be publicly debated in the Israeli Supreme Court.
 The legality of police methods of interrogation and torture of Palestinian prisoners, to extract both information and confessions, will be argued in a case before Israel's High Court of Justice.

 The case that will be heard by the High Court of Justice was filed on behalf of Murad Adnan Salahat by the Public Committee Against Torture in Israel, a Jerusalem-based organization of professional Israelis working to prevent torture in Israel and the occupied territories.
 Mr. Salahat, 18 years old, alleges that he was tortured while in General Security Service (GSS) custody from Oct.
 17 through Nov.
 8, 1990.